haveno-dex/haveno-site/faq.md

 ### [Haveno is faster](#haveno-is-faster)

-Haveno will be faster because of three main factors:
+Haveno is faster because of three main factors:

 - The bitcoin network is slow and blocks are often full.
 This results in the user having to wait for long time (sometimes even >24h) or pay high transaction fees to see their transaction included in a block.
 Haveno has Monero instead of Bitcoin at its core.
 This results in exponentially lower transaction fees and faster inclusion in a block (dynamic blocksize).
 - [Research](https://github.com/haveno-dex/haveno-meta/blob/master/haveno-performance-report.md) by a Haveno contributor demonstrated that the resource consumption of Bisq is dominated by JavaFX, which causes the entire app to be slow and sometimes unresponsive.
-Haveno will have its own frontend separated by the backend.
+Haveno have its own frontend separated by the backend.
 This will result in much lower resource usage and a much better experience for the end user.
 - It has no DAO, which is very resource hungry and needs to be synchronized each time the app is launched on Bisq.
 This impacts user experience heavily, especially if the user hasn't used Bisq in a long time.
 This important problem will not affect us, since we will not use the DAO, as explained [later in this FAQ](#why-no-dao).

 ## [What are the differences in the trade protocol?](#what-are-the-differences-in-the-trade-protocol)

 The current trade protocol of Haveno is on Github: [docs/trade-protocol.md](https://github.com/haveno-dex/haveno/blob/master/docs/trade_protocol/trade-protocol.md)

-Bisq recently adopted a protocol based on 2/2 multisig, while Haveno will use their previous protocol: 2/3 multisignature.
+Bisq has adopted a protocol based on 2/2 multisig, while Haveno uses their previous protocol: 2/3 multisignature.
 In a 2/3 multisignature trade, each trader owns one key; this key will be paired with the key of the other trader and will be used to unlock funds and deposits.
-It's a 2 of 3 (2/3) protocol because you need only two out of three keys to move funds from the multisignature wallet.
+It's a 2-of-3 protocol because you need only two out of three keys to move funds from the multisignature wallet.

 If everything goes fine, the two traders will use their keys to complete the transfer process.
 If something goes wrong, one of the two parties won't use their key to complete the transaction, and this is where the arbitrator comes to action.